The Human Factor: How Bad Attitudes and Behaviors Can Destroy Even the Strongest Business

 Slow checkout, constant mistakes on orders, items not in stock despite the computer saying they are, or “I’ll have to check in the back” followed by ten minutes of nothing—these small frictions add up.
 In today’s world of instant gratification and abundant alternatives, customers have zero tolerance for wasted time.
 When I face this I choose with my wallet.
 I just leave and never return.

-The auto parts store reportedly had chronic issues with order fulfillment and basic operations.
+This auto parts store reportedly had chronic issues with order fulfillment and basic operations.
 Staff behaviors turned what should have been quick transactions into ordeals.
 The team continued to blame corporate for their problems not accepting any responsibility for the issues at hand.
 There were no solutions, just sighs and pointing customers to the competition or just saying I can order it.

 Entitlement and Short-Term Thinking

 When staff “run off” business through laziness or hostility, they’re ultimately running off their own livelihood.
 It’s a bizarre form of economic self-harm.
+Who do they blame?
+Not themselves of course.
+They blame the company that paid them.

 The Broader Impact